codehubio/dao2web/README.md

 - Condition:

-  - The proposal that transacion belongs to is rejected
+  - The proposal that transacion belongs to is rejected.
+  - The transaction is approved or partly approved before

+- Reverting a tx means sending the previously locked fund during transaction approval back to the sender
+- Everyone can revert a transaction and be rewarded

 ## IX.
 Phase of a proposal